godatadriven/godatadriven-blog/content/ds-day.md

 > Client: Hey, we would love if one of our analyst would be able to do some machine learning magic,
 > do you have anything for that?
->

 > Consultancy firm: Of course!
 He should follow our "Become a Data Science ninja in 4 days" course.
 > It just costs a couple of grands.

-See, you can sign up here in our badly customized Wordpress
-> website [Sorry, I couldn't resist the Wordpress joke, mainly because it's true]
->
-> Client: Ok fine, there your go.
+> Client: Great!
+I can't wait to have my ninja's back.

-Analyst takes the course, get shown how Google/Facebook/Amazon are doing, with enough theory to make data science even more dark magic than what it seems.
+The analyst takes the course, get shown how Google/Facebook/Amazon are doing, with enough theory to make data science even more dark magic than what it seems.
 Then the client asks the analyst:

 > Client: Hey, how was the course?